 Collections

-When there is reduced reimbursement from the payers, meaning the health plan did not cover all the services, it is the revenue cycle professional’s responsibility to follow up with the insurance company, make adjustments as needed, and/or document the errors for future consideration when billing.
+When there is reduced reimbursement from the payers, meaning the health plan did not cover all the services, it is the revenue cycle professional’s responsibility to follow up with the insurance company, make adjustments as needed, and document the errors for future consideration when billing.